 These product improvements played a massive role in keeping users engaged and it’s something we are focusing on even more going into Q3.

 It’s been an incredibly exciting quarter filled with a lot of lessons and a remarkable user base that is both avid about the product and pushing us to expand.
 I am so thankful for our wonderful team, our users who have backed us, and we can’t wait for what’s in store this quarter.

 We have a lot of product updates and growth initiatives planned, most of which you can check out here.
-And if you haven’t begun collaborating already, we invite you to join us, completely free, at www.markup.io.
+And if you haven’t begun collaborating already, we invite you to join us by signing up for a free trial at markup.io.